devgateway/www.developmentgateway.org/_posts/2007-04-04-new-web-site-focuses-on-arab-reform.md

 created: 1175708104
 old_path: news/new-web-site-focuses-arab-reform
 title: New Web Site Focuses on Arab Reform
-lede: The Bibliotheca Alexandrina and the Development Gateway Foundation announced today the launch of a virtual community in Arabic on the theme of Arab reform.
+excerpt: The Bibliotheca Alexandrina and the Development Gateway Foundation announced today the launch of a virtual community in Arabic on the theme of Arab reform.
 The new portal will serve as a platform for aggregating information about reform activities in the Arab world.
 Creating a virtual community, the site will facilitate the sharing